solunian/jazzboard/README.md

 # Jazzboard

-A way to play some jazz standards on a computer keyboard.
+A way to play jazz lead sheets on a computer keyboard.
+Prototype web interface made at the outernet by @hackclub!

 ## Disclaimer
 This isn't a legitimate instrument, and my music theory is very limited.